August 27th, 2010

 Performance

-With this idea in mind, certain artists such as Matisse’s rival, Picasso, began to explicitly consider the location of their art as residing in the artist’s entire ongoing practice—one action after another after another.
-Picasso wrote, “I cannot bear people who talk about Beauty.
-What is Beauty?
-In painting you have to talk about problems!
-Paintings are nothing but research and experiment.
+Pablo Picasso began to consider the location of his art as residing in his entire ongoing practice—one action after another after another.
+Picasso wrote, “Paintings are nothing but research and experiment.
 I never paint a picture as a work of art.
 Everything is research.
 I keep researching, and in this constant enquiry there is a logical development.
 That is why I number and date all my paintings.
 Maybe one day someone will be thankful for it.”
 For Picasso, who pictured himself as a blind minotaur crashing his way through a labyrinth in many of his paintings, the work occurs in the cumulative effect of his ongoing search for meaning; each individual painting functioning as a piece of “research” conducted in the name of this search.

-As Leo Steinberg demonstrates in his long essay “The Algerian Women and Picasso at Large,” Picasso’s medium is not even painting at this point in his career, but, rather, “the artist”–in this case, the artist at large performing an allegorical quest for a “realistic” two-dimensional representation of three-dimensional perceptual space.
+As Leo Steinberg demonstrates in his long essay “The Algerian Women and Picasso at Large,” Picasso’s medium is not even painting at the point in his career in which he made the “Algerian Women” paintings, but, rather, “the artist”–in this case, the artist performing an allegorical quest for a “realistic” two-dimensional representation of three-dimensional perceptual space.
 It is, for Steinberg, only through the catharsis of following this performed myth wherein the most powerful meaning of Picasso’s work is realized for his audience.
 As such, Steinberg takes it upon himself to critique the performance as a whole, subjecting Picasso himself to the lens of “the work of art.”

 And that’s the wager of Steinberg’s analysis—it operates on a highly privileged scale and, as such, describes things that are effectively impossible to view for anyone but an academic art historian with an expertise in that particular field.
 For almost anyone else, be they casual art fans or enthusiastic ones, access to Picasso’s work is limited to the handful of art museums one has the ability to visit firsthand in the course of one’s lifetime.
 Because of this limit, Picasso’s audience cannot easily appreciate the work as an ongoing performance.